pulumi/docs/content/docs/intro/concepts/state.md

 directory for these JSON files is `~/.pulumi`.

-To use the [cloud storage or remote](#cloud-storage-or-remote) option, run `pulumi login --cloud-url <your-cloud-storage-url>` to have Pulumi store your checkpoint files using a supported cloud provider like AWS, Azure, or Google Cloud Platform.
+To use the [cloud storage or remote](#cloud-storage-or-remote) option, run `pulumi login --cloud-url <your-cloud-storage-url>` to store your checkpoint files using a supported cloud provider like AWS, Azure, or Google Cloud Platform.
 Checkpoint files are also stored in `.pulumi` directory.
 For example, if you were using the Amazon S3 self-managed backend, your checkpoint files would be stored at `s3://<my-pulumi-state-bucket>/.pulumi` where `<my-pulumi-state-bucket>` represents the name of your S3 bucket.

-The following links offer additional details for setting up your provider-specific command-line tools and storage accounts.
+The following links offer additional details for setting up provider-specific command-line tools and storage accounts.

 {{< chooser cloud "aws,azure,gcp" / >}}